syncfusion-content/document-processing-docs/Document-Processing/document-processing-api/developer-guides/conversion/word-to-pdf.md

 }
 ```

-## Poll the status of the Merge Job
+## Poll the status of the Conversion Job

-Next, you can retrieve the job status by sending a request to the /v1/edit-pdf/status/{jobID} endpoint with the job ID.
+Next, you can retrieve the job status by sending a request to the /v1/conversion/status/{jobID} endpoint with the job ID.

 {% tabs %}

-{% highlight curl tabtitle="curl" %}
+{% highlight sh tabtitle="curl" %}

 curl --location 'http://localhost:8003/v1/conversion/status/ef0766ab-bc74-456c-8143-782e730a89df' \